jonlhart88/ESM267-JonathanHart-webmap/docs/index.md

 **Homes -**

 New home construction occurring in 1994 or after as identified through Google satellite imagery.
 Layers were divided into those built in State Responsibility Areas (SRA) and Local Responsibility Areas (LRA).
+See if you can identify where these homes are in Intermix and Interface WUI.

 ****